rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### POINTER TO

 Oberon is a type safe language.
-To keep things safe in a type safe language of you need to place contraints around random memory access.
+To keep things safe in a type safe language of you need to place constraints around random memory access.
 Memory can be thought of a list of locations and we can go to those locations if we know their address.
 A pointer in most languages holds an address.
 Oberon has pointers but they